Yaoyuewang/iibab/README.md

 ![Popup to enter email addresses for sharing](images/Picture6.png)

 **Archiving a document**
-To archive a document hover over a google docs link provided by the bot, click the three vertical dots which says more actions.
+To archive a document hover over a Google Docs link provided by the bot, click the three vertical dots which says more actions.

 Click “Archive Document iibab”.

-The document will be saved to where your directory is specified, posted into an FAQ read only channel with its post number and then deleted.
+The document will be saved to where your directory is specified, posted into an FAQ read only channel, and then deleted.

-The document will no longer appear in the list of files, as it is no longer active.
+The document will no longer appear in the list of active files, as it is no longer active.

 If successful, you will get a message “[Document title] successfully archived see post #X.

-If “Archive Document” is clicked on an inactive link or a message without a link, you will get a message “Invalid, please click on active document link”.
+If “Archive Document” is clicked on an inactive link or a message without a link, you will receive the message “Invalid, please click on active document link”.

 Users will archive a document when they are finished with an issue or instruction and want to share it with their classmates or coworkers.

+Everyone can then access the specified FAQ channel to look for solutions to issues or instructions for specific tasks all within Slack.

 ![More actions button](images/Picture4.png)
 ![Archive button](images/Picture5.png)